|Click on the buttons below to move to different pages on the site!

 the NW then 4 days later 35-miles SSE, Usually the first toss across the mighty Mississippi can be tricky so we would go 25-miles.
 This time we went 35-miles

 WSW.
-Then another 55-miles WSW, then 90 SW (the race course) then another 70 SW.
+Then another 55-miles WSW, then 90-mile SW (the race course) then another 70 SW.
 We started with about 50 birds and still have 44 left.
-BUT, we have
+BUT, we

-had relentless hawk attacks DAILY.
+have had relentless hawk attacks DAILY.
 I never saw a dead bird or remains but that doesn't mean any thing.
-I do believe I managed to scare at least one of the
+I do believe I managed to scare at least one of

-Update had the birds 40+ miles in other directions, now around the clock with few loses.
+Update had the birds 40+ miles in other directions, now had them around the clock with few loses.
 I am about to shut them down and sell the extra birds.

 2014 OB season is over now and ended with our double header 450/600-mile races released the same day.
 I sent the limit which is 12 birds to each race.
 We got two day birds from